mhuebert/re-view/intro.md

 Every component is assigned an atom for local state.
 When it changes, the component is re-rendered -- exactly like `setState` in React.
 Lifecycle methods are called as expected.

-Simple components are extremely simple to create, while 'advanced' components are created by progressively adding information to a simple component, and do not require entering a radically different headspace.
+Simple components are extremely simple to create.
+'Advanced' components are created by progressively adding information to a simple component, and do not require entering a radically different headspace.
 Lifecycle methods are fully supported.

 Components feature an opt-in 'view spec' system for auto-documentation and prop validation, similar to React [prop types](https://github.com/facebook/prop-types).